Kanomble/celery_blast/README.md

 - [X] add option to selection contrained phylogeny just with selection based on taxonomic units
 - [ ] add setup option after installation -> directly download CDD/refseq/genbank assembly summary files (maybe add a wizard)
 - [ ] add error message if filtered database table is empty
-- [ ] add error message if there are 0 hits within the forward blast dataframe
 - [X] add rpsbproc utility for initial CDD searches
   - [X] searches for the PCA can still be done with the table output that has to get generated in an additional search